TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 ## Problems while Auditing/Converting OSM file

-* Depreciated second level "key" tags in node and way tags (_"name_1", "Street_1", and "zipcode"_)
+* Depreciated second level `"k"` tags in `"nodes_tags"` and `"ways_tags"` (_"name_1", "Street_1", and "zipcode"_)
 * Various formats of phone numbers (_"+1-(919)-680-6333", "919 908 1023"_)
-* Zip+4 postal code format (_"27603-1407"_)
+* ZIP+4 postal code format (_"27603-1407"_)
 * Inconsistent street name abbreviations (_"Crawford Ct", "Chapel Hill Rd"_)
-* tiger and NHD data sources in second level "key" tags
+* tiger and NHD data sources in second level `"k"` tags
-* Carriage return values in SQL entries upon XML to csv converions
+* Carriage return values in database entries upon XML to CSV converion

 ### Standardizing Phone Numbers
 Phone numbers in the dataset came in various formats.
-Some had the +1 country code, while other used parenthesis around the area code.
-Some uses dashes to separate the different sections of the number while other used spaces.
+Some had the +1 country code while others included parentheses around the 3-digit area code.
+The format for spacing also varied between numbers, with some using dashes to separate the different sections while others used spaces.

-In order to standardize these numbers, I used a regular expressions to strip any non-digit characters out of the phone number.
-The format I am looking for is an optional country code, followed by ten digits.
+In order to standardize these numbers, I used regular expressions to strip any non-digit characters out of the phone number.
+The standard format for this dataset would have an optional country code followed by ten digits.

 For example, the number `+1-(919)-680-6333` would become `19196806333`.